Penn-Lam/RuleForge/mcp_server/juheFinance-mcp/README.md

 # Juhe Finance Stock MCP Server

 This is a Model Context Protocol (MCP) server that provides stock market data from the Juhe Finance API.
-It allows Claude and other MCP clients to access real-time and historical stock data for Chinese (Shanghai/Shenzhen) and U.S. markets.
+It allows Cursor or Windsurf to access real-time and historical stock data for Chinese (Shanghai/Shenzhen) and U.S. markets.

 ## Features